 It is important to mention that the incorporation documents are provided by the Accounting and Corporate Regulatory Authority (ACRA) since it is the maximum authority that oversees the matters related to registering entities in Singapore.
 Additionally, Banks may request additional documents as they see fit and according to the specific case of each company.

-In this scenario, it is better to approach your Company Secretary service provider that can guide you with the process and the preparation of the documents needed.
+Therefore, it is better to approach your Company Secretary service provider, that can guide you through the process and the preparation of the documents needed.
+However, an alternative option to Singapore is Hong Kong.